 The Snark Knight: You know, you just set yourself up for the next time you criticize an episode that people actually like.

 Mr. Enter: Fuck it, you know what?
 It's Worth It if it means keeping myself in check.

 - Mr. Enter considers "Land Before Swine" to be mandatory viewing for future cartoon writers/animators considering how at first, he hated it... but it took the cliches he despises that were on display and played with them to make them work.

-- In a similar way, he claims that "Operation F.U.T.U.R.E" is one of the few times that he thinks the Boys vs Girls plot line works.
+- "Operation F.U.T.U.R.E", which he claims is one of the few times that he thinks the Boys vs Girls plot line works.

 - Mr. Enter addressing and chewing out the Animation Age Ghetto in his "Demolition Doofus" review:Mr. Enter: Why am I taking Spongebob Squarepants so seriously?
 I mean, it's just a kid's show!
 Maybe for one I'm taking it seriously because it's a fucking kid's show!
 I wouldn't want them to watch something like this, or "The Splinter", or "A Pal for Gary", or "One Coarse Meal", or any of the sick, twisted plots that come out of this show, would you!?

 - This video.
 For one thing, Mr. Enter reveals himself.
 The rest of the video is him speaking of his future plans, and not hiding himself anymore.

 - While also explaining that he now has a strike because of his two Family Guy reviews, the general feeling of this update video is of Mr. Enter announcing that he's not gonna take it, no, he ain't gonna take it, oh he's not gonna take it anymore.

 And now he's managed to get two of his FOX reviews up on YouTube, with the rest possibly following soon after.